 Your car insurance company might not cover your accident if an involved driver is uncovered, you lied on your insurance application, the accident happened in a foreign country, you drove recklessly, or the other driver involved was at fault.
 You may also be out money if you had a minor accident where the estimated repair costs don't exceed your deductible.

 If your accident is minor, your damages could be less than your deductible.
-Even if you sustain significant damages, though, a Fox Business report claimed insurance companies sometimes low-ball customers on repair costs.
+Even if you sustain significant damages, though, attorneys warn customers that insurance companies sometimes low-ball their estimated repair costs.
 This can make the on-paper costs less than the deductible but leave you to pay a hefty sum.

 If you get into an accident with someone who doesn't have insurance, and you don't have uninsured motorist coverage, your insurance will not pay any of your costs.
 Insurance will cover the costs of any driver who drives your car and gets into an accident unless that person lives with you and isn't named on your policy.
 Spouses and children who get into accidents won't be covered if you don't have them listed as drivers.